 The Schweighofer family ran a successful piano-making business which even earned the title of official suppliers to the imperial court: Archduke Karl Ludwig, brother to Emperor Franz Joseph, attended the company’s centenary celebrations in 1892.

-The video ends with the band walking toward the Jugendstil cemetery church of St. Karl Borromäus.
+The video ends with the band walking toward the cemetery church (St. Karl Borromäus, pictured above).
 The lighting and atmosphere carry echoes of The Third Man, which also featured the Zentralfriedhof.